Graduation Requirements for Undergraduates

 In the last year of enrollment, students who anticipate completion of all degree requirements must submit a petition to graduate.
 The Petition to Graduate form is available via the "Apply to Graduate" link in UOnline.
 The completed form sets into motion all final processing towards: verification of the degree completion, correct spelling of name on the diploma, correct mailing address, and indication of plans to participate in the commencement ceremony.

-If a mailing address should change after submission of the form, the student is responsible for notifying Registration Services of a new address.
-It is the goal of registration services to verify/post degree completions and mail out diplomas within six to eight weeks of a student's completion of studies.
+If a mailing address should change after submission of the form, the student is responsible for notifying the Registrar's office of a new address.
+It is the goal of the office to verify/post degree completions and mail out diplomas within six to eight weeks of a student's completion of studies.

-Commencement is held at the end of each spring semester (usually May) and students scheduled for participation in the ceremony or completion of degree requirements per academic policy are considered to be in the "Class of...[that particular year]."
+Commencement is held at the end of each spring semester (usually May) and students who successfully complete all degree requirements per academic policy are considered to be in the "Class of...[that particular year]."
 Student names must be approved, on recommendation of the faculty, by the Board of Trustees prior to being authorized a degree and diploma from the University of New England.

 Under some circumstances, documentation of early graduation may be possible for students who complete all of their degree requirements in a semester prior to the planned "Class of ..." ceremony.
 In these cases the degree will be dated at the end of the semester in which the requirements are completed.
 Board approval must still be obtained, so all petitions and verifications must be completed in a timely manner.
 Guidelines for submission of the petition form are as follows: